Zagreb Cable Car: History

-In 1957, after years of debate between various social organizations, the Commission for Excursion Tourism was established, which proposed the need to build a modern gondola lift to Sljeme, the top of mountain Medvednica overlooking Zagreb.
+In 1957, after years of debate between various social organizations, the Commission for Excursion Tourism was established, which proposed the need to build a modern gondola lift to Sljeme, the top of Medvednica mountain overlooking Zagreb.
 The funding came from multiple sources, including the Tourist Association of Zagreb, republic funds for the improvement of vacations, lottery winnings, businesses and citizens.
 Zagreb Electric Tram was chosen as the investor.
 The preparations for the construction of the first gondola lift in Zagreb started in 1960, when a stretch of the forest was cut for the 13 gondola pylons that would support the cables.
 Construction started in 1962, and since there was no regulation on cable cars in Yugoslavia at the time, the gondola lift was constructed according to Austrian regulations.
 The construction work on the cable car was carried out by the company Udarnik from Zagreb, while the steel structure was assembled by Metalna from Maribor.
 Several parts of the lift were imported.

 The gondola lift was opened in July 1963 as the longest in Europe.
 It had 88 cabins painted blue, red and yellow, each for 4 people, able to accommodate 352 people at once.
-It was 4017 meters long, taking 23 minutes to get to the top of Medvednica, with a height difference of 670 m.
-The lift was powered by two 92kW electric motors, and in case of a power shortage, a 125 hp diesel motor was built-in.
+It was 4017 m long, taking 23 minutes to get to the top of Medvednica, with a height difference of 670 m.
+The lift was powered by two 92 kW electric motors, and in case of a power shortage, a 125 hp diesel motor was built-in.
 While it was estimated that 675,000 people would use the gondola lift annually, in 1967, it only transported 255,000 passengers that year.
 The underwhelming ridership was attributed to the lack of amenities at the top of Medvednica.
 After one of the main motors broke in June 2007, after 44 years in use, ZET soon realized that the repairs would be too expensive, and the gondola lift was closed.